uhvesta/bazel-gazelle/README.md

 At a high level it stores:

 - directory membership
-- per-file path and content hash
+- file presence through the snapshot tree
-- raw file content when the runner still needs direct bytes
+- raw file content only for control files that must survive snapshot reload
 - parsed models keyed by `(path, parser key, parser cache version, content hash)`
 - a parser-version manifest used to reject stale persisted parser caches up front